Online counseling: History

-One of the first demonstrations of the Internet was a simulated psychotherapy session between computers at Stanford and UCLA during the International Conference on Computer Communication in October 1972.
-Although this was a simulation and not actual counseling, the demonstration created an interest in the potential of online communication for counseling.
-As access to the internet, bulletin boards, and online services became more available in the 1980s, and online communication became more common, virtual self-help groups naturally developed.
-These self-help groups may be considered a precursor to online counseling.
-When the World Wide Web became public in the early 1990s and mental health professionals began to create websites offering mental health information, some began to receive requests for personal help and started to respond to these requests, leading to the advent of online counseling.
+One of the earliest demonstrations involving computer-based communication was a simulated psychotherapy session between computers at Stanford and UCLA during the International Conference on Computer Communication in October 1972.
+Although the interaction was a simulation and not actual counseling, it contributed to the growing interest on how emerging network technologies might be used for therapeutic communication.
+As access to the internet, bulletin boards, and online services expanded throughout the 1980s, online communication became common, and virtual self-help groups naturally developed.
+These self-help groups were often considered precursors to online counseling due to them demonstrating how individuals could seek emotional support through digital communication.
+Furthermore, with the public release of the World Wide Web in the early 1990s, mental health professionals began creating websites offering mental health information.
+Along with this some practitioners began to receive requests for personal help through the platform.
+The responses to these requests lead to the advent of online counseling.

-Information on sources related to online counseling was first created by Martha Ainsworth.
-In 1995, Martha Ainsworth began searching for a competent therapist because she had some psychological complaints.
-Her travel requirements made it difficult for her to consult a face-to-face therapist, and therefore, she needed an effective alternative online therapist.
-She only found a dozen web pages that offered online treatment for psychological complaints.
-Afterward, Martha Ainsworth wanted to reach the general public with her experiences and founded a clearinghouse for mental health websites, named Metanoia.
-By the year 2000, this clearinghouse contained over 250 websites of private practices and more than 700 online clinics where a therapist could be contacted.
+Early documentation on the development of online counseling was produced by Martha Ainsworth in 1995, who began searching for a therapist due to her having psychological complaints.
+Her frequently traveling made it difficult for her to consult a face-to-face therapist, and therefore, she needed an effective alternative, someone she could consult with mobile like an online therapist.
+At that time, she only found a small number of web pages that offered psychological support or therapy services online.
+Due to the scarcity, Ainsworth later created a clearinghouse for mental health websites known as Metanoia, which is a Greek word meaning "a change of mind," and it aimed to provide the public with accessible information about online mental health resources.
+By 2000, Metanoia contained over 250 websites of private practices and more than 700 online clinics where individuals could initiate contact with a therapist.

-According to metanoia.org, the first service to offer online mental healthcare was "Ask Uncle Ezra", created by staff of Cornell University in 1986 for students.
-By mid-1995 several fee-based online services offering mental health advice had appeared.
-Between 1994 and 2002, a group of trained volunteer crisis counselors called "Samaritans", began providing suicide prevention services via email.
-There has been continuous increase in number of online counselling therapists and groups due to increase in web-based services and anonymity associated with virtual sessions.
+According to metanoia.org, the first service to offer online mental healthcare was "Ask Uncle Ezra", a platform created by staff at Cornell University in 1986 to provide support to students.
+By the mid-1990s, several fee-based online services providing mental health advice had emerged, reflecting growing public interest in digital mental health resources.
+Additionally, between 1994 and 2002, a group of trained volunteer crisis counselors called "Samaritans", began providing suicide prevention services via email.
+Since that time, the number of online counseling providers and support groups has continued to increase, influenced by the expansion of web-based services and anonymity associated with virtual sessions.